-VCCA-France staff can arrange to pick up Fellows (with advance notice) from the Toulouse airport or from the train stations in Agen or in Valence d’Agen.
-Contact Resident Director Cheryl Fortier at email@example.com to make arrangements.
+VCCA-France staff can arrange to pick up Fellows (with advance notice) from nearby train stations or airports.
+Contact Resident Director Cheryl Fortier at firstname.lastname@example.org to make arrangements.

 The French train system can be daunting to newcomers.
-Luckily there is a fantastic web site in English which explains it all in simple but complete detail:
+Luckily there is an excellent web site in English which explains it all in simple but complete detail:

 There are smartphone apps available at http://www.sncf.com/en/services/mobile-apps

 The closest international airport to Auvillar is Toulouse (TLS – also called Blagnac).
 VCCA-France staff can collect you from the Toulouse airport with advance notice.
 Please contact Cheryl Fortier, Resident Director, at email@example.com to make arrangements.

 Good shuttle between TLS and Toulouse Matabiau train station – http://www.toulouse.aeroport.fr/en/passengers/go/access-airport/airport-shuttle.
 You can also get to Gare Matabiau by tram and metro, less expensive but more complicated.

 From Gare Matabiau you can take a train directly to Valence d’Agen.
 See http://voyages-sncf.com or https://www.trainline.eu for current information and prices.
 In general, trains run in the morning, around noon, and in the late afternoon/evening, for about €17 one-way.